JuergenGutsch/blog/_source/_posts/2016-01-15-var-or-not-var.md

 In the last months I worked a lot with legacy applications and had a lot of effort on refactoring some of the codes because of the concrete type was uses instead of 'var'.

 Many people don't like 'var'.
 Some of them because of the variant type in the VB languages.
-These guys are using C# but they still don't now C# well, because 'var' is not a variant type but a kind of a placeholder for the concrete type.
+These guys are using C# but they still don't know C# well, because 'var' is not a variant type but a kind of a placeholder for the concrete type.

 ~~~ csharp
 var age = 37;